ibm-messaging/mq-jms-spring/README.md

 #### JWT Tokens
+If the queue manager has been configured to authenticate applications based on JWT tokens, then those tokens can be provided through the JMS layer.

-If your queue manager supports authentication with JWT tokens, then you can either set `ibm.mq.token` or the password to the token.
+To use this, you can either set `ibm.mq.token` or the password to the token.
 If you use the `password` attribute, then the `user` must also be set to the empty value (which is now the default anyway).
-Obtaining the token is outside the scope of this package; there are a number of ways that can be done through Spring Boot making HTTP calls to the JWT server.

-One approach to handling this without needing to put the token into the external configuration properties file is to make the HTTP call and then `System.setProperty("ibm.mq.token",token)`.

 ### Configuration Options